-All students will be required to successfully complete a course in scientific ethics.
-This requirement may be fulfilled by participating in the Ethics in Science program offered by the Graduate School or completion of one of several approved departmental electives which incorporate extensive discussion of scientific ethics.
+All students are required to successfully complete a course in scientific ethics.
+This requirement may be fulfilled by participating in the Scientific Integrity and Professionalism Program offered by the Graduate School or completion of one of several approved departmental electives which incorporate extensive discussion of scientific ethics.